 THE SUB-INVESTMENT MANAGER

-An investment boutique with operating companies in Asia and UK
+An investment boutique with operating companies in Asia (Singapore and Indonesia) and the UK.

 Founded by James Morton, with investment dating back to 1994

 Santa Lucia Asset Management seeks value in growth markets.
 The portfolios are underpinned by independent risk management and an experienced operational team.

 Santa Lucia Asset Management Pte Ltd is licensed under the Securities and Futures Act and regulated by the Monetary Authority of Singapore ("MAS") and is registered as an investment adviser with the United States Securities and Exchange Commission under the United States Investment Advisers Act of 1940 as amended.